 We really wanted to get back to the house to see the sun setting from the dock and have a fire, so we made our way back to the rental house.
 The house was about a 10 minute scenic drive back from the village of Cooperstown.
 We made it in time to see the sunset and enjoy the amazing views.

 As we watched the sun go down we realized it was dark and there was no way we were going to find sticks for a fire.
 We decided to head inside for the night and save the S’more making for tomorrow.

 If you asked me what I knew about Cooperstown before our visit I would have probably mentioned baseball.
 I knew the National Baseball Hall of Fame was in Cooperstown but I didn’t know anything else.
-Our only full day in Cooperstown would be filled with exploring the area and of course visiting the National Baseball Hall of Fame.
+Our only full day in Cooperstown would be filled with exploring the area and visiting the National Baseball Hall of Fame.

 My husband does a lot of our food research when we travel and he wanted to stop at Schneider’s Bakery to get doughnuts for breakfast.
 Before everyone woke up he went out, with my early riser daughter, to pick out doughnuts for breakfast.

 One of my favorite things about traveling is enjoying my coffee in a new place.
 I love walking up early and being in a new place with new things to discover and a hot cup of coffee.
 The Treehouse is on my list of best places to enjoy a hot cup of coffee and doughnuts.
-We sat out on the deck watching the lake, listening to the quiet of our surroundings and take in a slow morning start.
+We sat out on the deck watching the lake, listening to the quiet of our surroundings and taking in a slow morning start.

 Thankfully we woke up early, because our slow morning start still allowed us to arrive at the National Baseball Hall of Fame about 15 minutes before opening.
 I know I always say arrive early, but there was a line to enter as soon as we arrived and it only got busier as the day went on.